bondibox/tronsr-template/SERVER_CONFIGURATION.md

 It should be noted that since each node has a guaranteed throughput network connection, total bandwidth is the sum of all the nodes' output.

-Our primary server cluster Instance will provide **248 Cores + 1292 GB RAM + 24 TB SSD** for the Tron Virtual Machine:
+Our primary deployment will provide **248 Cores + 1292 GB RAM + 24 TB SSD** for the Tron Virtual Machine:

 1x Witness Node $160 each
 6x Sentry Node $160 each